How Much Fabric for Upholstery? Chairs, Sofas, and Cushions

 How Upholstery Fabric Calculation Differs from Sewing

 Regular sewing calculates yardage based on finished dimensions plus seam allowances.
-Upholstery is different in three ways:
+Upholstery is different in three ways.

 Measuring for Upholstery